-Now, we will have to look at each phase of Software Development Life Cycle (SDLC) in Detail…
+Let’s have a look at each phase of the Software Development Life Cycle (SDLC) in Detail.

-What is Requirement gathering and analysis phase in SDLC?
+What Is the Requirement Gathering and Analysis Phase in SDLC?

-What to do in Requirement gathering and analysis phase of SDLC?
+What to Do in the Requirement Gathering and Analysis Phase of SDLC?

-Here, in requirement gathering and analysis phase, sessions with managers, stakeholders and users are held in order to regulate the requirements and to understand each and every point of the requirement like;
+In the requirement gathering and analysis phase, sessions with managers, stakeholders, and users are held in order to regulate the requirements and to understand each and every point of the requirement like;

-The above questions have been answers during requirements gathering phase.
-After requirement gathering, the requirements are given by client or customer analyze their validity and also the planning is done accordingly.
+The above questions should be answered during the requirements gathering phase.
+After requirement gathering, the requirements are given by the client or customer to analyze their validity.
+Also, follow-up planning is done accordingly.
 The project managers and stakeholders will play an important role in this phase, to understand the complete requirement.

 Finally, a Software Requirement Specification document (which is sometimes known as SRS document), the design which delivers the purpose of guideline for the later phase of the model.
 After this, the testing team starts following the Software Testing Life Cycle.
 The Test Planning phase starts after the requirements analysis which is concluding by the testing team.

-What to do in “Design” phase of SDLC?
+What to Do in the “Design” Phase of SDLC?

-System Design aid in determining hardware and system requirements and also aid in defining whole system architecture.
-The system design specifications provide as input for the next phase of the model.
+System Design aids in determining hardware and system requirements and also aid in defining whole system architecture.
+The system design specifications server as input for the next phase of the model.

 In this phase, the testers arrive with the Test strategy, where they utterance or mention “what to test”, “how to test” the developed application.

-On getting system design documents from the previous phase, the work is the branch in modules or units and after that, the actual coding starts.
-Since, in implementation or coding phase, the code composes as it’s the main focus for the developer.
+To get system design documents from the previous phase, the work is the branch in modules or units.
+After that, the actual coding starts.
+This is so since, in the implementation or coding phase, the code composes as it’s the main focus for the developer.

 This is the longest phase of the whole software development life cycle, as the coding is a very tough task, and it will take time to code and develop each and every single unit, which will integrate to make a complete system.

-What to do in “Implementation OR Coding” phase of SDLC?
+What to Do in the “Implementation OR Coding” phase of SDLC?

-In implementation or coding phase, database admins build the required data in the database, and the front-end developers build the required interfaces and GUI to collaborate with the back-end as all based on guidelines and procedures introduced by the company.
+In the implementation or coding phase, database admins build the required data in the database.
+Additionally, the front-end developers build the required interfaces and GUI to collaborate with the back-end as all based on guidelines and procedures introduced by the company.

 The testing phase of the software development lifecycle (SDLC) is where you focus on examination and discovery.
-In this phase, developers find out whether the programming and code written by them, are working according to customer requirements.
-And also it is not possible to solve all the faults you might find during the testing phase, it is possible to use the results from this phase to reduce the number of errors within the software program.
+In this phase, developers find out whether the programming and code written by them are working according to customer requirements.
+Also, it is not possible to solve all the faults you might find during the testing phase.
+But, it is possible to use the results from this phase to reduce the number of errors within the software program.

-What to do in “Testing” phase of SDLC?
+What to Do in the “Testing” Phase of SDLC?

-There are different types of testing during the test phase it includes quality assurance testing (QA), system integration testing (SIT), and user acceptance testing (UAT).
-All the types testing considers in this Phase.
+There are different types of testing during the test phase.
+These include quality assurance testing (QA), system integration testing (SIT), and user acceptance testing (UAT).
+All types of testing are considered in this Phase.
 The testing starts with testing a single unit to the testing of the complete system after integrating the unit module.
-Hence in this phase, the testers generally test the complete application and if any bug present then it has been log by them to respective developers.
+Hence in this phase, the testers generally test the complete application, and if any bug is present, then it has been log by them to respective developers.

-In Testing Phase of SDLC, the complete application goes to different phases of Software Testing Life Cycle (STLC).
-From the understanding the requirement by the testing team till the test reporting phase.
+In the Testing Phase of SDLC, the complete application goes to different phases of the Software Testing Life Cycle (STLC).
+From the understanding of the requirement by the testing team till the test reporting phase.
 There are actually different Phases of STLC including: